aaalgo/picpac/README.md

 An augmentation operation applies to all facets in the same way whenever applicable.

-## Inspecting Facet Images
+## Inspecting Streaming Samples

-The user is encouraged to visually inspect the data that are streamed from PicPac to make sure they are actually good.
+The user is encouraged to visually inspect the data that are streamed from PicPac to make sure they are actually correct.

 ```
 config = { ...